lucapette/website/content/writing/my-experience-with-standups.markdown

 ---
 categories:
-- leading
+  - "engineering management"
 date: "2017-04-28T00:00:00Z"
+description:
-description: My experience running and attending standups.
+  My experience running and attending standups.
 What I like and what I don't like about them.
 keywords: standup, leading developers
 title: My experience with standups
 ---

 I have been running standups for many years and I've never liked them.
 I often state that they are a symptom of suboptimal communication within a team and that the best teams I worked with did not need a standup.
 After having an enjoyable